Simple ways to Open Corrupt Excel file Without any Backup

 The ‘AutoRecover’ feature saves Excel worksheets at a temporary location after a certain time interval.
 It saves the worksheets automatically and is turned on by default to reduce the chance of data loss.

-Check if you can recover corrupted Excel file.
-For this, follow these steps:
+Check if you can recover corrupted Excel file by following these steps:

 Step 1: In Excel, open a Blank workbook.